 For practical reasons we can say that for most users, they should only edit permissions on datasets or the role groups of the research groups that owns the datasets (to make it effective for all datasets of that group).
 All other editing should be reserved for administrators.

-As best practice we recommend to set the general permissions through the role groups (NAME_adm, NAME_guest and NAME_member - see the “How to add members on a group”-paragraph.
+As best practice we recommend to set the general permissions through the role groups (NAME, NAME_admin and NAME_gjest see the “How to add members on a group”-paragraph.
 If it is desired to have more granulated settings, we recommend that these are set on the datasets in question themselves (not on the research group or its role groups).
 This granulation can even be managed by the users that created the datasets themselves.

-When you click any of the entities in the select-dialog the window will reload and the web-client will check if the selected entity has any permissions on the entity that you are editing.
-If there are any permissions, they will be displayed in the 4 aforementioned categories of “inherited”, “deny”, “grant” and “effective” (see above).
+If there are any permissions for an entity, they will be displayed in the 4 aforementioned categories of “inherited”, “deny”, “grant” and “effective” (see above).
 One can then click the various permissions’ deny and grant checkboxes to change the permissions for that entity that you have selected and then click the button “Update” to make the changes active.
 When you press update, the web-client will try to update the new permissions and then show you the result after reload.

-This options is only available for GROUP.
+This options is only available for GROUP-entities.
 The user must have the GROUP_CHANGE-permission on the group in question.

 The subscriptions view sets two properties on a group: